 But cloud-based software has expanded to such an extent that it’s actually quite difficult to find a top-quality cloud accounting program that doesn’t do a good job with Mac computers.

 So, if you’re a small business Mac user looking for accounting software, relax.

-If you’re happy to use the cloud, you have a choice between a lot of good options, so make sure you pick the software that works best for your own specific business needs.
+You have a choice between a lot of good cloud options, so make sure you pick the software that works best for your own specific business needs.

 Editor’s note: This article was first published in February 2021 and has been updated for relevance.

 Generative AI in 7 easy steps: A practical business guide